Yassmin Abdel-Magied: Early life and education

-Education

 Abdel-Magied attended primary school at the Islamic College of Brisbane and the independent Christian high school John Paul College, at which there was no policy against wearing a hijab.
+She was the first to wear a hijab at the school.

 She studied mechanical engineering at the University of Queensland, graduating with a Bachelor of Mechanical Engineering with First-Class Honours in 2011.

 Community work and early career (2007–2017)

 As high school students in 2007, Abdel-Magied and two others founded "Youth Without Borders" (YWB) in Australia, and she continued as chairperson until 2016.
 In 2007, she was named Young Australian Muslim of the Year.
 She also participated in other groups/committees and in 2010 was named Young Queenslander of the Year.

 From 2012 until 2016, she worked for multinational engineering companies based in Australia.

-In 2013, Abdel-Magied wrote a journal article about working "On the rigs" in the Griffith Review.
+In May 2012, Abdel-Magied posted her first blog post, titled "Dr Livingstone, I presume?"
+In 2013, she wrote a journal article about working "On the rigs" in the Griffith Review.

 In 2015, Abdel-Magied contributed as a member of the Federal ANZAC Centenary Commemoration Youth Working Group.

 After Abdel-Magied was named Queensland Young Australian of the Year in 2015, Australian Foreign Affairs Minister Julie Bishop appointed her to the Council for Australian-Arab Relations (CAAR).
 In late 2016, the Department of Foreign Affairs and Trade (DFAT) sent Abdel-Magied, as a CAAR board member, to several Middle Eastern countries, including Saudi Arabia, the UAE, Jordan, Egypt and Sudan, to promote Australia.